Dual Diagnosis Treatment Columbus, GA

 East Alabama Mental Health Center Opelika Addiction Center - 27.3 miles from Columbus, GA

-East Alabama Mental Health Center Opelika Addiction Center is a dual-diagnosis treatment center in Opelika, Alabama that provides treatment for substance abuse and mental health disorders that include mood disorders as well as schizophrenia.
+East Alabama Mental Health Center Opelika Addiction Center is a dual diagnosis treatment center in Opelika, AL that offers treatment for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as schizoid personality disorder.

 Address: 2300 Center Hills Drive, Opelika, AL 36801 in Lee County